hasumikin/aurora-data-api/README.md

 Assuming you are using AWS Lambda as a backend, Aurora Serverless v1 (NOT v2) as a database, and Data API as an adapter.

+PostgreSQL is the only target as of now.

 ## Installation

 Add this line to your application's Gemfile: